ntoll/ntoll.github.io/article/why-computers-3/index.md

 At the top is the symbol representing a battery that supplies current for the other components.
 Lines show how the battery and other components connect.
 The circle containing a cross represents a bulb and the gap created by the line veering off at an angle represents a switch.
-The actual components are shown below.
+In the following photograph the real-world components, shown next to their symbols, connect to form the
+circuit:

 ![Electrical components](/images/components.png)